PhD in Economics

 The Crawford Economics PhD is a degree program that applies the discipline of economics to matters of public policy.
 As Australia’s national university, the ANU is home to the country’s leading group of economists concerned with economic policy.
 In applications as diverse as international trade and finance, economic development, agriculture, natural resources, and the environment, ANU economists are national and world leaders.
 Their interests encompass policy issues in Australia, the Asia-Pacific region, and other countries of the world.
 Crawford Economics PhD brings this expertise together to inform a new generation of researchers and policy makers through postgraduate research training.

 An important feature of the Crawford Economics PhD is a year of coursework that is tailored to budding researchers in the economic analysis of public policy.
-The applied and policy-oriented nature of these courses are what distinguish this PhD degree from the companion Economics PhD program at the ANU College of Business and Economics.
+The applied and policy-oriented nature of these courses are what distinguish this PhD degree from the companion PhD in Economics program at the ANU College of Business and Economics.
 The two programs work in close harmony with similar rules and procedures.

 Prospective candidates should please follow these steps.